-- Voting Member: Has the authority to vote during meetings.
-They are obligated to serve a minimum of 75% of all scheduled meetings during the year. - Public Member-At-Large: Cannot vote but are under no obligation to attend any or all meetings.
+Voting Member: Has the authority to vote during meetings.
+They are obligated to serve a minimum of 75% of all scheduled meetings during the year.
+Public Member-At-Large: Cannot vote but are under no obligation to attend any or all meetings.

 It is the responsibility of the Chair to maintain a roster of voting members and their attendance at all meetings.
-Voting members count toward quorum, which means a meeting may not proceed unless at least half of the voting members, including the Chair, are present.
+Voting members count toward quorum, which means a meeting may not proceed and votes may not be conducted unless at least half of the voting members, including the Chair, are present.
 Chairs are advised to keep their voting member roster a small portion of the total number of members who attend to avoid issues when making quorum.